Human Resources and Administrative Coordinator

 - Commitment to social justice and the mission

-- Excellent computer skills and proficient in excel, word, outlook, and other donor database options
+- Excellent computer skills and proficient in excel, word, outlook, and other data storage options

-- Knowledge of grants management and experience in quantitative and qualitative reporting models
+- Knowledge of contract management and experience in organizational effectiveness and operations management implementing best practices.

 - A demonstrated commitment to high professional ethical standards

-- Excels at operating in a fast pace, community environment
+- Excels at operating in an fast pace, community environment

 - Excellent people manager, open to direction and collaborative work style and commitment to get the job done